Discover agile release planning best practices to align teams, manage dependencies, and reliably deliver value.

 Treating the Plan as a Rigid Contract

 This is probably the biggest and most common mistake of all.
-Teams and stakeholders spend days crafting a beautiful release plan, then treat it like an unbreakable contract.
+Teams and stakeholders spend days crafting a beautiful release plan, and then they treat it like an unbreakable contract.
 They laminate it, stick it on the wall, and any deviation is seen as a failure.
-This misses the whole point of being agile.
+This completely misses the whole point of being agile.

 The plan isn't a promise; it's a forecast.
 It's our best guess based on what we know today.
 As soon as your team starts working, they'll learn new things.
 The market will shift.
 A competitor will launch a new feature.
 Your plan must be built to adapt.